firminm/azure-crud/README.md

 This is a simple POST/GET API using Microsoft Azure serverless functions and is integrated with a Cosmos DB NoSQL database.

 ## azure/
-Contains code for deployed azure function
+Contains code for deployed azure function.

 For information on how to connect and write to the function, see the README located in azure/